WordPress is a powerful platform with the flexibility and functionality you need to create online courses.

-This is not only the LMS plugin we use for our online courses, but it’s also the plugin that handles all of our e-commerce needs, membership subscriptions, and affiliate program as well.
+This is the LMS plugin we use for our online courses.
+It’s also the plugin that handles all of our e-commerce needs, membership subscriptions, and affiliate program as well.

-We’ve tried and tested so many WordPress plugins for our own membership site and online courses, but couldn’t ever find one that met all of our needs.
+We’ve tried many WordPress plugins for our own membership site and online courses, but couldn’t find one that met all our needs.
 We finally got tired of settling and built AccessAlly, our own custom solution.

-It’s a more comprehensive, all-in-one plugin solution that covers course creation, selling, content delivery, and LMS functionality.
+It’s a more comprehensive, all-in-one plugin solution that covers course creation, selling courses, content delivery, and LMS functionality.
 It also offers other business-enhancing features so we have less moving pieces to have to manage separately.